Mobile content: TV

 Mobile video also comes in the form of streaming TV over the mobile network, which must be a 2.5G or 3G network.
 This mimics a television station in that the user cannot elect to see what they wish but must watch whatever is on the channel at the time.

 There is also mobile broadcast TV, which operates like a traditional television station and broadcasts the content over a different spectrum.
 This frees up the mobile network to handle calls and other data usage, and because of the "one-to-many" nature of mobile broadcast TV the video quality is a lot better than that streamed over the mobile networks, which is a "one-to-one" system.

-The problem is that broadcast technologies don't have a natural up link, so for users to interact with the TV stream the service has to be closely integrated to the carriers mobile network.
+The problem is that broadcast technologies do not have a natural up link, so for users to interact with the TV stream the service has to be closely integrated to the carriers mobile network.
 The main technologies for broadcast TV are DVB-H, Digital Multimedia Broadcasting (DMB), and MediaFLO.